The State of Business Intelligence Before 2012

 “There is an every growing need for people who can interpret the numbers, comments and network the right people together to discuss the findings.”

-2000’s – Dashboard, Actionable Items and Collaboration took up most of our efforts.
-Dashboard have provided a quick fix to the long time issue of all Data warehouses, that is data integration.
-In the traditional warehouse we must ETL (Extract, Transform and Load) the data and sometimes this is a considerable effort to get the data at the same grain or quality or keys.
-The dashboard can still remain in stove pipes information architecture wise but display to the user sensible nuggets.
-This would behave like a bag of pop corn where users can can dive in anywhere and still get a morsel to chew on.
+2000’s – Dashboard, Actionable Items, and Collaboration took up most of our efforts.
+Dashboards have provided a quick fix for the long-standing issue in all Data warehouses: data integration.
+In the traditional warehouse, we must ETL (Extract, Transform, and Load) the data, and sometimes this is a considerable effort to get the data at the same grain, quality, or keys.

-Our notion of action enabled dashboards are still tuned to data mining and root cause analysis.
-We have alerts which are great for pacing the organization from falling behind the intended speed set but this still has to translate to innovative action to get to the organization to the set destination.
-Is Mobile BI the answer to Business Intelligence.
-What we do know is that the expansion of consuming devices is only making the environment more complex.
-Real time data in combination with Mobile might be the deadly duo to able to add intelligence to the right person at the right time.
+Is Mobile BI the answer to Business Intelligence?
+What we do know is that the expansion of devices for consumption is only making the environment more complex.
+Real-time data, combined with Mobile, might be the deadly duo for delivering intelligence to the right person at the right time.
 This movement might be the driver for Business Intelligence to the next level.

 Stephen Choo Quan